modu/website_grokit_ca/articles/web/PaperEpidemicAlgorithmsReplicatedDatabase/EpidemicAlgorithmsForReplicatedDatabaseMaintenance.markdown

 ### Complex Epidemics

-The principle behid complex epidemics methods is the same as with anti-entrophy, but with a bunch of optimizations thrown in.

-For example, you can stop synchronizing a change when you are confident most people got it and other people are spreading that change.
-You can never be 100% confident, but complex epidemics relies on a form of anti-entrophy where you have strong guarantees to run at a slower pace to make sure that eventually all the information become consistent.

 @@resume.p.8 -- not done reading --

+The principle behid complex epidemics methods is the same as with anti-entrophy, but with a few tweaks that enhance performance at the cost of certainty.
+The basic idea is that if a node is _pretty sure_ that other nodes have a change, it can stop trying to spread that change.
+Of course, this makes it possible that an update does not reach all nodes.
+In real system, then anti-anthropy is used in conjuction with complex epidemics (at a slower, low-cost pace) to guarantee the complete spread of information while benefiting from the saving of using more complex heuristics.

+The first change to make is to keep track of the data to 'spread' instead of synchronizing the whole database between nodes.
+In key-value terms, every node keeps a list of keys that it things should be spread further.
+The second change is to incorporate _feedback_ in the spread of information.
+When a node synchronize with another nodes, it keeps increments a key's counter every time the other node already knew about the information.
+After this counter reaches _k_, the node considers that the change has spread and removes that key from the "key to spread" list.